Saturday, March 25, 2017

 When entering the lobby of the Rathaus, I noticed for the first time that the columns were decorated with portraits of famous persons born in Hamburg.
 One example is Bertold Hinrich Brockes, a poet of Enlightenment.

-All excursion boats wait for their next day while the lights of the Hotel Vier Jahreszeiten (Four Seasons) are reflected in the Binnenalster (Inner Alster lake).
+All excursion boats wait for their next day while the lights of the Hotel Vier Jahreszeiten (Four Seasons) are reflected in the Binnenalster (Inner Alster Lake).

 *